MarioLange1983/FanticAnalyzer/README.md

 ## Known Issues

 * If not bonded correctly to the mobile device, the e-shock module will automatically disconnect after ~20 seconds.
 Ensure the initial Bluetooth pairing process is fully completed via mobile bluetooth settings.

+## ❓ FAQ

+**Q: Why do I need a Serial/License Key?**
+A: The license key is required to maintain a connection with the user base for feedback and to prevent uncontrolled distribution of this experimental tool.

+**Q: Why is a Stadia Maps API Key required?**
+A: The navigation and routing features are powered by Stadia Maps/Valhalla.
+Due to the associated cost factor for API calls, users are required to provide their own (free tier) API key.

+**Q: Is my motorcycle supported?**
+A: This tool is primarily tested on the 2024 Caballero Deluxe.
+Other models using the e-shock module (see "Supported Models") are likely compatible but untested.

 ## 📬 Contact